KewbitXMR/haveno-app/README.md

 - **Android Device or Emulator:** You can test on a physical Android phone or use an Android simulator via [Android Studio](https://studio.android.com) for advanced users.
 [BlueStacks](https://www.bluestacks.com/download.html) is another option with a gentler learning curve.
 - **Latest Pre-release Builds:** Obtain the latest pre-release builds from the [Releases](https://github.com/KewbitXMR/haveno-app/releases) page.
 These are typically updated weekly.

-**Important:** Follow the instructions in this guide carefully for Haveno Plus to function correctly.
+**Important:** Follow the instructions in this guide carefully for Haveno App to function correctly.

 ## Setup Your Mobile Device